 - How to Force an App or Game to Use Discrete Graphics on Microsoft Surface Book?

-- How to properly shut down a Surface Laptop 4
+- How to properly shut down a Surface Book?

 More Surface Precision Mouse Tips & Tricks

-Here is all related Surface Mobile Mouse tips & tricks topic you might want to know:
+Here are all related Surface Mobile Mouse tips & tricks topics you might want to know: